 In addition to breath-work, Colville suggests that it is “our mental condition (which) most extensively affect(s) our physique and all its emanations.”
 He lectures, “If every practitioner of massage and of osteopathy, as well as every announced magnetic healer, understood something definitely concerning aura and how it is generated, purified, and vitiated, initially in all cases by mental activities, a very great addition would quickly be made to the benefits accruing as results of the practice of these various schools of mechanical or medical practitioners.“

-Surprisingly, though, I have learned that an impermeable aura is not always in season for me.
-See, I discovered that to get to where I really want to be, I must also pass through a season in which my aura is wide open and defenseless.
-There is a perfectly good explanation for this notion.
-But I haven’t gotten to that part yet.
+With all that said however, I have learned something surprising.
+I have discovered that an impermeable aura is not always in season for me.
+See, to get to where I really want to be, I must also pass through a season in which my aura is wide open and defenseless.
+There is a perfectly good explanation for this wild notion.
+But I haven’t yet gotten to that part of my story.